Docs writing guidelines¶

 paneles.
 Tienes el

-panel de Escenas que contiene tu árbol de escenas, el
+panel de Escenas que contiene tu árbol de escenas, en el

 panel de Inspector.
 Con el diseño por defecto es posible colocar los paneles en pestañas: la pestaña